-- Increase in Insurance Premiums
+- Increases in Malpractice Insurance Premiums

 - Begin Practicing Defensive Medicine